MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 In .NET Core SDK version 2.0 and newer, packages are restored automatically when running other commands such as `dotnet build`.
 However, you would still need to use the **.NET Core** task to restore packages if you use an authenticated feed.

 Your builds can fail because of connection issues when you restore packages from NuGet.org.
 You can use Azure Artifacts with [upstream sources](../../artifacts/concepts/upstream-sources.md) to cache the packages.
 The credentials of the pipeline are automatically used when it connects to Azure Artifacts.
 These credentials are typically derived from the **Project Collection Build Service** account.
+For more information, see [Azure Artifacts](../artifacts/artifacts-overview.md).

-If you want to specify a NuGet repository, put the URL in a `NuGet.config` file in your repository.
+To specify a NuGet repository, put the URL in a `NuGet.config` file in your repository.
 If your feed is authenticated, manage its credentials by creating a NuGet service connection in the **Services** tab under **Project Settings**.

 ::: moniker range=">=azure-devops"